 The Pharmaceutical Research and Manufacturers of America (PhRMA) updated its voluntary Code on Interactions with Health Professionals, effective in January 2009.
 It has not been updated in the last 10 years.
 The revised code eliminates free mugs and pens from drug companies and drug reps, and limits meals to some degree; 36 pp.

 Description of boards of directors at S&P 500 corporations.
 Examines composition, compensation and corporate governance.
-Women directors at 24% (up from 22% in 2017); just 40% of new independent directors were women, rather than half of new recruits.
-Detailed information about Board director compensation (average $299,000) by company, including health insurance, pharma and other healthcare companies.
-Published 2018
+Women directors at 26% (up from 24% in 2018).
+Just 46% of new independent directors were women, rather than half of new recruits.
+But this is a noticeable improvement over 2018 (40%).
+Detailed information about Board director compensation (average $303,000) by company, including health insurance, pharma and other healthcare companies.
+Published 2019

 Nearly 10,000 links to online resources on Board topics such as Board orientation, Board evaluation, Board Roles, Ethics, Term Limits, Relationship with the CEO, Recruiting New Board Members, Fundraising and more.
 There are approximately 650 topics in the Library.
 Administration of the Library is done by personnel of Authenticity Consulting, a private consulting business based in Minneapolis, MN.
 Content is user-contributed